 If you are in the United Kingdom, you can speak to your GP about a referral to SilverCloud which is available via NHS IAPT service

-Sara Littlefield is the Partner Marketing Manager for SilverCloud Health, the world’s leading digital mental health and wellbeing platform.
-A lifelong writer and storyteller, Sara joined the SilverCloud Health team this year to lead segment and partner marketing efforts.
-She holds a PhD from Boston College in English and has worked in the healthcare IT field with an emphasis on clinical optimization for nearly 10 years.
+Sara Littlefield is the Customer Communications Manager for SilverCloud®, the world’s leading digital mental health and wellbeing platform.
+A lifelong writer and storyteller, Sara holds a PhD from Boston College in English and has worked in the healthcare IT field with an emphasis on clinical optimization for nearly 10 years.
 When she’s not spinning a tale, Sara can be found wandering local antique shops looking for a new project, volunteering, or renovating her 200-year-old farmhouse.